 - Human Resources and the Office of the Provost are responsible for the administration of the Background Check Policy.
 Human Resources will assess the results of all background checks for administrators and staff.
 The Office of the Provost, in consultation with the Human Resources, will assess the results of all background checks for faculty.

 - If a criminal history has been reported by the candidate, and/or the criminal background check results in the discovery of criminal records, Human Resources and the Office of the Provost will consult with appropriate University officials, including, but not limited to, for administrators and staff, the hiring manager and the manager’s Vice President, and for faculty, the Dean and department chair.
 Except where employment is expressly prohibited by law, each situation will be reviewed on an individual basis considering factors such as, but not limited to, the nature and age of the conviction, its relevance to the position and efforts at rehabilitation and restitution.
 Criminal convictions, pleas that are acknowledgements of responsibility and pending criminal charges will be considered in the determination of an individual’s suitability for employment, promotion or transfer.
-For administrators and staff, subject to Paragraph 7 below, the appropriate Vice President shall make the final decision regarding employment, promotion or transfer.
-For faculty, subject to Paragraph 7 below, the Office of the Provost shall make the final decision regarding employment.
+For administrators and staff, subject to Paragraph 7 and 8 below, the appropriate Vice President shall make the final decision regarding employment, promotion or transfer.
+For faculty, subject to Paragraph 7 and 8 below, the Office of the Provost shall make the final decision regarding employment.

 - If a candidate is to be disqualified based on the information contained in a background check, Human Resources or the Office of the Provost will provide the candidate with a copy of the background check report and a notice summarizing his/her rights under the Fair Credit Reporting Act.
 A reasonable opportunity to submit information that disputes the accuracy or completeness of the report to Human Resources or to the Office of the Provost will be provided before a final decision is made.
 For faculty candidates, the final decision will be made by the Office of the Provost, in consultation with the Dean and department chair.
 For administrators and staff, the final decision shall be made by the appropriate Vice President, in consultation with Human Resources.
 In the event of an adverse decision, the candidate will be given an additional copy of the background check report, a summary of rights, contact information for the reporting agency and a statement that the reporting agency did not make the adverse employment decision and cannot explain the basis of the decision.